 For Venezuelan skier, Finnish slopes prove mighty challenge

 Venezuela's Adrian Solano competes during the men's cross country sprint qualification at the 2017 Nordic Skiing World Championships in Lahti, Finland, Thursday, Feb.
 23, 2017.
-Venezuela's Adrian Solano competes during the men's cross country sprint qualification at the 2017 Nordic Skiing World Championships in Lahti, Finland, Thursday, Feb.
-23, 2017.
+CARACAS, Venezuela - For a Venezuelan skier who had only trained on wheels beneath a bright sun, the slopes of Finland proved a mighty challenge.

 Discussions